For student year

 - promotes a sense of predictability in the classroom

-- demonstrates to students how to break bigger tasks into smaller components – a crucial organisational skill.
+- shows students how to break bigger tasks into smaller components – a crucial organisational skill.

 How the practice works